 3. Clean the camera lens

-You can do everything right, from using a tripod to buying a good quality lens, but when your glass is not clean, the photos won’t be sharp and clear.
+You can do everything right, from using a tripod to buying a good quality lens, but the photos won’t be sharp and clear when your glass is not clean.
 Please be careful when cleaning the lens.
 You don’t want to scratch the surface.

 The best way to clean your camera is by using a microfiber cloth (or special lens cleaning cloths) or a cotton swab moistened with distilled water.
 Fold the microfiber cloth into a triangle so you can easily reach the border of the lens.
 Some like to use a lens pen with two different brushes.